narwhals-2016/realtor/README.md

 # REMINDER -
-PLEASE WORK ON YOUR OWN BRANCH
+PLEASE WORK ON YOUR OWN BRANCH.
 We will meet every day, sometimes every other, to go over issues and delegate work using an Agile development process